radareorg/radare2-book/analysis/graphs.md

 The structure of the commands is as follows: `ag <graph type> <output format>`.

-For example, `agid` displays the imports graph in dot format, while `aggj` outputs the custom graph in json format.
+For example, `agid` displays the imports graph in dot format, while `aggj` outputs the custom graph in JSON format.

-Here's a short description for every output format avaliable:
+Here's a short description for every output format available:

 - ** Ascii Art ** (e.g. `agf`)

-	Displays the graph directly to stdout using ascii art to represent blocks and edges.
+	Displays the graph directly to stdout using ASCII art to represent blocks and edges.

 	_Warning: displaying large graphs directly to stdout might prove to be computationally expensive and will make r2 not responsive for some time.
-In case of doubt prefer using the interactive view (explained below)._
+In case of a doubt, prefer using the interactive view (explained below)._

 - ** Interactive Ascii Art ** (e.g. `agfv`)

-	Displays the ascii graph in an interactive view similar to `VV` which allows to move the screen, zoom in / zoom out, ...
+	Displays the ASCII graph in an interactive view similar to `VV` which allows to move the screen, zoom in / zoom out, ...

 - ** Tiny Ascii Art ** (e.g. `agft`)

-	Displays the ascii graph directly to stdout in tiny mode (which is the same as reaching the maximum zoom out level in the interactive view).
+	Displays the ASCII graph directly to stdout in tiny mode (which is the same as reaching the maximum zoom out level in the interactive view).

 - ** Graphviz dot ** (e.g. `agfd`)